To put it simply, Quicken stinks!

 I’ve been a longtime user of Intuit’s Quicken, as I’ve mentioned in my Quicken reviews over the years.
 In fact, I’ve been using Quicken since it was a Microsoft MS-DOS product (over 25 years).

-But due to the lack of new features, functionality, the software’s quirkiness, constant upgrades and bugs, it’s unfortunately time for me to say good-bye to Quicken.
+But due to the lack of new features, functionality, the software’s quirkiness, constant upgrades, bugs, and future — it’s unfortunately time for me to say good-bye to Quicken.

 In my testing, I’ve always enjoyed using Personal Capital as it allows me to see my entire financial picture and investment portfolio at a glance.

 So much so that we even recommend it as one of the best investment apps available today.

 Previously, I held on to using Quicken, because I have a long history with the product and I liked the idea of keeping my financial data locally on my desktop computer.
 The mobile access within Quicken is a neat feature but never worked exactly to my liking, so primarily I used the desktop version.

 However, in the past few years my needs have changed, and I now want the ability to access my personal finances on the go.

 Quicken Usage Is Declining

 Investor Junkie’s visitor traffic is somewhat of a Zeitgeist in the personal finance app space.
 I see the trends, read user comments and see which apps are gaining in popularity and which are losing market share.
-Year over year, I’ve noticed much less visitor traffic going to our Quicken reviews and an increase of visitors to our Personal Capital review.
+Year over year, I’ve noticed much less visitor traffic going to our Quicken reviews and an increase of visitors to our review of Personal Capital.

 Like it or not, individuals and investors alike (especially Millennials) want convenience with up-to-the-minute access to their finances.
 We want to be able to access our finances, anywhere, anyplace and at any time.
 Quicken is a legacy application that has added some mobile functionality, but in reality it is still primarily a desktop application.